View MapView Map

 Go for a stroll along the peaceful marina in Kilrush before saying hello to local bottlenose dolphins while on a boat tour with Dolphin Discovery Kilrush.
 For slightly older kids, book an exhilarating RIB ride on the Shannon Estuary with West Coast RIB Adventures and take in all of the incredible coastal views in one go.

-Slow down with a visit to Vandeleur Walled Gardens, an impressive 19th-century estate filled with beautiful water features, a Victorian glasshouse and even a giant chessboard.
+Slow down with a visit to the Vandeleur Walled Gardens, an impressive 19th-century estate filled with beautiful water features, a Victorian glasshouse and even a giant chessboard.

 Bunratty Castle and Folk Park